Ignacio-r-g/ecommerce-logistics-payment-analysis/README.md

 ## Key Findings

-- Credit cards dominate both order volume and average purchase value.
+- Credit card transactions predominate in both order volume and average purchase value.

 - Boleto payments are widely used for mid-range purchases.